 Ingredient Substitutions for Dutch Oven Beef Stew

 If you don’t have boneless round steak or cannot find it, you can use any sirloin or chuck roast.
-Also, in the meat section of some grocery stores, you can find meat pre-cut for stew, which would also work well.
+Some grocery stores sell pre-cut meat for stew, which would also work well.Â

 Don’t like to use vegetable oil?
 Feel free to use olive oil or avocado oil instead.

-All-purpose flour can be replaced with any one-for-one flour substitute like almond, coconut, or King Arthur Gluten-Free Measure for Measure Flour.
-Just note that it might change the taste slightly.
+All-purpose flour can be replaced with any one-for-one flour substitute, such as almond, coconut, or King Arthur Gluten-Free Measure for Measure Flour.
+However, this might change the taste slightly.Â

 How to Make Stovetop Beef Stew in a Dutch Oven